burlachenkok/exploring-python3/python_details.md

                      #          [ True  True]]"

 # We use boolean array indexing to construct a rank 1 array
-# consisting of the elements of a corresponding to the True values
+# consisting of the elements of corresponding to the True values
 # of bool_idx
 print(a[bool_idx])  # Prints "[3 4 5 6]"